ThomasFrans/configfiles/.cfg/README.md

 Dotfiles used across multiple Linux machines.
 (I sure hope I don't upload my ssh keys by accident :D)

-## Backup
+## Restore

-1. Clone the repository into the home directory with `git clone --bare <git-repo-url> $HOME/.cfg`
+1. Clone the repository into the `$HOME/.cfg` directory on the local machine with `git clone -b master --bare <repo-url> $HOME/.cfg`
-2. Checkout the content from the remote with `config checkout`
+2. Checkout the contents into the `$HOME` directory with `git --git-dir=$HOME/.cfg --work-tree=$HOME checkout`
-3. If step 3 fails, try removing the conflicting files, and try again.
+3. Restart the terminal to load the new config.
-4. Set `config config --local status.showUntrackedFiles no` on the local repository
+4. `config config --local status.showUntrackedFiles no`

 ## General information